blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/PasswordCracking/PasswordCracking.md

 Before we begin, let's delete any old leftover pot files.

-Open a Terminal (or Ubuntu Shell) and run the following:
+Open a Terminal and run the following:

 ```bash
 rm ~/.local/share/hashcat/hashcat.potfile